haarisyahya/Chess/README.md

 within a reasonable time frame.
 Naturally, selecting a higher ply will yield a more challenging AI as it looks deeper into the benefits and consequences of each move

+To execute the program, launch the associated program in any java-supporting IDE and run the
+GUI class.
+Please ensure that the following libraries are installed or supported by the IDE in use: javax.swing.∗, java.swing,plaf.BoarderUIResource, java.awt∗, java.awt.event.ActionEvent, java.awt.event.ActionLisstener, java.util.∗, java.util.List.
+When the class is run, this will then present the interface shown in Fig 1, which will allow for the game-mode and difficulty selection.
+Whilst the standard chess-setup is the default, if a player so chose to, they could alter the setup manually in the chess board class, which would be supported.